 When you’re by yourself you spend your own time consuming what they are putting out.

-People bash reality TV as being nonsense, yet some of these show have the highest viewership.
+People bash reality TV as being nonsense, yet some of these shows have the highest viewership.

-If you need a reality check ‘Keeping up with the Kardashians’ have been going on for seventeen seasons!
+If you need a reality check ‘Keeping up with the Kardashians’ has been going on for seventeen seasons!